10 of the Most Versatile Digital Age Skills We Can Teach Our Learners

 6. File Conversion

-Understanding how to maximize file size for various applications and tasks is good stuff to know.
-It’s about knowing how to convert and compress image, video, sound, and doc files for various purposes.
-It’s about knowing what files to use when for things like coding and printing purposes.
+Understanding how to maximize file sizes for various applications and tasks is good stuff to know.
+It’s about knowing how to convert and compress images, videos, audio files, and doc files for various purposes.
+It’s also about knowing what files to use for things like coding and printing purposes.

 Many subheadings fall under the file conversion umbrella.
 It’s a broad area to get into.
 Students should start small and build their knowledge one skill at a time.